Jump to section

-All production information is stored in no code tables, and can be accessed and compared without writing a line of code.
+All product information is stored in no-code tables, and can be accessed and compared without writing a line of code.

-This information can be used to ease compliance, to rate the quality of suppliers, and to simplify root cause analysis.
+This information can be used to ease compliance, rate the quality of suppliers, and simplify root cause analysis.

 Applications make it possible to have a full, real-time product genealogy.